 The Transition Year Ireland (TYI) website offers Transition Year students, teachers and parents lots of information about TY opportunities.
-The TY EXPO takes place in Punchestown on 11th and 12th September 2017, with exhibition stalls, talks and lots of exciting features for TY students and coordinators to enjoy.
+The TY EXPO takes place in Punchestown on 10th and 11th September 2018, with exhibition stalls, talks and lots of exciting features for TY students and coordinators to enjoy.

 Engineering Your Future (EYF) is a week-long, hands-on programme for Transition Year students who have an interest in science and maths.
 It is designed to introduce them to the exciting and diverse world of engineering.